williamdavidbickerstaff/towering-terrors/README.md

 # towering-terrors
 hosting of scripts for mediawiki site.
-This makes things simpler than hosting all the custom content on the mediawiki install. also, better for people to see the source behind the site without seeing the whole install... if they could see the whole install I think that't a security risk.
+This makes things simpler than hosting all the custom content on the mediawiki install. also, better for people to see the source behind the site without seeing the whole install... if they could see the whole install I think that's a security risk.

 #### 27th of Jun